Finance Your Rural Home with USDA Zero-Down

 You

-may still need closing costs, but some costs can be
+may still need to cover closing costs, but some can

 concessions.